lyh-18/lyh-18.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our survey on **blind image restoration** has been accepted by TPAMI.
+Our survey on **Blind Image Super-Resolution** has been accepted by TPAMI.
 [Blind Image Super-Resolution: A Survey and Beyond](https://ieeexplore.ieee.org/abstract/document/9870558).